Robert Post (journalist)

 Robert Perkins Post (September 8, 1910 – February 26, 1943) worked as a reporter for the New York Times during World War II.
 He was part of a group of eight reporters, known as the Legion of the Doomed or the Writing 69th, selected to fly bomber missions with United States Eighth Air Force.

 Early life

-Post was the son of a well-to-do New York lawyer; his family summered in a mansion called Strandhome on Long Island's Great South Bay.
+Post was the son of a well-to-do New York City lawyer; his family summered in a mansion called Strandhome on Long Island's Great South Bay.
 He decided to become a journalist while attending St. Paul's School in Concord, New Hampshire, and got his start working at the New York Evening World only a few weeks after graduating.
 While attending Harvard, Post spent his summer vacations working at various publications including the Putnam Patriot and the New York World.

 Career

 Upon graduation from Harvard in 1932, Post took a position with the Boston American, and in 1933 he applied for a job with Arthur Krock, the head of the New York Times Washington bureau, as a junior correspondent.
 Krock, after telling Post to do it the hard way and work his way up, offered him a position as an office boy running messages for the phone operator.
 He took it.
 Post, however, briefly left Washington for New York City, where he worked on Fiorello H. La Guardia's mayoral re-election campaign and, simultaneously, his brother Langdon Ward Post's bid for borough president.
 After his brother lost, Post returned to Washington.

 Post was in the Times Washington bureau from 1934 to 1938, working as a White House correspondent in 1936 and 1937.
 In 1935 he married Margaret "Margot" Lapsley in Brooklyn, Connecticut.
 After honeymooning in the West Indies, Post and his new wife settled in Washington while he worked at the Times.
 While in Washington, Post built a friendship with then President Franklin Roosevelt.

 One of the more well known anecdotes revolving around Post and FDR involved the all-important question of whether or not Roosevelt would seek a third term.
 At a press conference Post asked FDR about his intentions to which Roosevelt gave a nonchalant reply and joked about the weather.
 Undeterred, Post pressed him on the issue.
 More than a little annoyed FDR retorted, "Bob, go put on the dunce cap and stand in the corner."
 As Roosevelt exited the press conference he gave Post a thumbs down.
 The press had quite the field day with the incident and used it as a microcosm on FDR dodging or ignoring important questions.
 Three years later FDR was indeed nominated for a third term and accepted.
 Post sent him a congratulatory message that said, "Who's the dunce now?"